mastercomfig/mastercomfig/.github/CONTRIBUTING.md

-export DISCORD_WEBHOOK="Discord webhook for config announcements" export GH_USERNAME="GitHub username used for authentication for release deployment" export GH_TOKEN="GitHub authentication token used for release deployment"
+export DISCORD_WEBHOOK="Discord webhook for config announcements" export GH_USERNAME="GitHub username used for authentication for release deployment" export GH_TOKEN="GitHub authentication token used for release deployment" export TF2_DIR="absolute path to your Team Fortress 2 directory"
 ```

+## Code of Conduct

+As a member of the mastercomfig community, in order to foster a more welcoming environment,
+you must abide by the [Code of Conduct](https://github.com/mastercoms/mastercomfig/blob/release/.github/CODE_OF_CONDUCT.md)